Creamy Chicken And Orzo Skillet

 Have you tried this recipe?Mention @budgetbytes or tag #budgetbytes on Instagram!

-Add 1 teaspoon paprika, 1 teaspoon dried oregano, 1 teaspoon dried thyme, 1/2 teaspoon garlic powder, 1/2 teaspoon onion powder, 1/2 teaspoon salt, and 1/4 teaspoon pepper to a small bowl.
-Mix until combined.
+Make the seasoning mix: To a small bowl, add 1 teaspoon paprika, 1 teaspoon dried oregano, 1 teaspoon dried thyme, 1/2 teaspoon garlic powder, 1/2 teaspoon onion powder, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
+Mix until the seasonings are well combined.

-Heat a large deep skillet over medium.
+Panfry the chicken: Heat a large deep skillet over medium heat.
 Once hot, add 2 tablespoons of cooking oil.
-Add the seasoned chicken thighs and cook undisturbed until well browned, about 5 minutes.
-Flip and repeat on the other side.
+Add the seasoned chicken thighs and cook on one side, undisturbed, until well browned.
+This usually takes about 5 minutes.
+Use kitchen tongs to flip the chicken and repeat on the other side.
 Remove the chicken from the pan and place it on a clean plate.
-The chicken will finish cooking when simmered with the orzo.
+Don’t worry if the chicken isn’t fully cooked; it’ll finish cooking when simmered with the orzo.

-Turn the heat down to low and add the diced onion and 2 cloves of minced garlic to the skillet.
-Saute until the onions are translucent, about 3 minutes.
+Sauté the onions: Using the same skillet you browned the chicken in, reduce the heat to low and add the diced onion and 2 cloves of minced garlic.
+Sauté them until the onions become translucent, about 3 minutes.

-Add the 1 1/2 cups orzo and the 1 1/2 cups of vegetable broth to the skillet.
+Cook the chicken and orzo: Pour in 1 1/2 cups orzo and 1 1/2 cups of vegetable broth to the skillet.
 If you prefer a looser sauce, add an additional 1/2 cup of broth.
-Stir well to help dissolve the crispy browned bits from the bottom of the pan.
-Then return the chicken to the pan and nestle it down into the orzo.
+Use a wooden spoon to scrape up the crispy browned bits from the bottom of the pan.
+Stir well, then return the chicken to the pan and nestle it down into the orzo.

 Place a lid on the skillet, turn the heat up to medium-high, and let the broth come to a full boil.
-Then turn the heat down to low.
-Let the skillet simmer for about 15 minutes or until most of the broth is absorbed.
-If at any point it stops simmering, increase the heat slightly until it starts to simmer again.
+Once boiling, turn the heat down to low.
+Let everything simmer for about 15 minutes or until most of the broth is absorbed.
+If it stops simmering before the chicken and orzo is done, increase the heat slightly until it starts to simmer again.

-After about 15 minutes, the orzo should be tender and most of the broth absorbed, but there will still be a little sauce in the skillet.
+After about 15 minutes, there should still be a little sauce in the skillet, but the orzo should be tender and most of the broth absorbed.
 Remove the chicken from the skillet.

-Then add the 1/2 cup of cream and the 2 tablespoons of butter to the skillet.
+Make the creamy sauce: Add 1/2 cup of cream and 2 tablespoons of butter to the orzo.
 Stir and heat over low until the butter melts and the cream is hot.

-Next, add the 1/4 cup parmesan and stir to combine.
+Now add the 1/4 cup Parmesan cheese, and stir to combine.

 Share this recipe